 Drain chickpeas & discard skins.
 Once the chickpeas have boiled, they will look mushy -- that's okay!
 Drain the chickpeas and rinse them in cool water.
 If you see any skins, pick them out and discard.
 It doesn't have to be perfect!

 Combine & blend.
 Combine all ingredients in a food processor or high-speed blender, and blend for a full minute.
-Add ice water through the food processor feed tube or directly into the blender.
-Then, blend again for one more full minute.
+Gradually add the iced water through the food processor feed tube or directly into the blender and blend again for up to another minute.
 Taste and add more salt if needed.

 Serve.
 Spoon the hummus onto a platter and use the back of a spoon to smooth and create some shallow crevices in the surface.
 Drizzle olive oil over the top and allow it to pool within the crevices - YUM!
 Sprinkle with more fresh dill and freshly cracked pepper.